 In the series finale, Superman subtly expresses his hopes that Darkseid and Lex Luthor are dead for good, without his having to kill them.
 He is so hopeful that five of the other founding seven have to convince him otherwise.
 According to Word of God, Superman was actually right this time.
 Darkseid and Luthor both became part of the Source Wall.

 He-Man and the Masters of the Universe (1983): He-Man seemed to live and die by a code of not killing anyone (which explains why the same villains keep coming back again and again).
 This causes a crisis of conscience in one episode where he believes he has allowed someone to be killed but it was actually a trick by Skeletor to make him give up his powers.

-Aang from Avatar The Last Airbender certainly follows this.
+Aang from Avatar: The Last Airbender certainly follows this.
 However, it appears that his friends are fine with killing people in self-defense, or at least Sokka and Zuko, which he doesn't seem to have a problem with.
-Sokka killed a company of Fire Nation soldiers in "The Northern Air Temple"!
+Sokka may have killed a company of Fire Nation soldiers off-screen in "The Northern Air Temple" with his giant natural gas explosion, and he definitely killed Combustion Man (also off-screen) in The Western Air Temple.

 Word of God says that none of his past lives actually advocated killing Ozai.
 It's true.
 They emphasized the importance of the world's safety and the follies of neglecting his duty and one even says that he should be willing to kill Ozai, but nowhere does any one of them actually say that it is the correct course of action.
 Aang infers that from what they say, which is representative of his own inner conflict.
 After all, he's talking to himself.

-Aang does admit that he's killed a lot of fire nation mooks before in self-defense.
+Aang does admit that he's often used violence in self-defense.
 He just doesn't want to purposely kill anyone.
 This is implied by Yangchen to be less of an objection to killing in itself, but more of Aang's subconscious understanding of what killing might do to his own spirituality.